delta-db/deltadb-vagrant/README.md

     $ vagrant up
     $ vagrant ssh
     $ cd /vagrant/app/deltadb-server

+and then to test in node

     $ npm run test-node

+or, to test in the browser

+    $ npm run test-node

+or, you can test with a browser on your *host* machine

+    $ npm run dev
+    Run a browser such as Firefox or Chrome and go to http://127.0.0.1:8001/test/index.html

 Launch psql
 ---
+    $ vagrant ssh
     $ sudo -u postgres psql